 I actually stumbled upon the realization that I was a portrait photographer by accident.
 I had a new client who wanted to be photographed against a plain gray wall and at the time, I was shooting in a cinematic style, outside, with a shallow depth of field (check out Dylan Patrick’s work for more info on that).
 I obliged to adjust my style because they were, after all, a paying client and I wanted the business.

-We did the shoot (I happened to have a gray wall in my apartment) and afterwards, like literally for weeks and weeks and months and months afterwards, I kept going back and looking up those images.
+We did the shoot (I happened to have a gray wall in my apartment) and afterwards, for literally weeks and months afterwards, I kept going back and looking up those images.
 There was something about them that kept luring me in like a mythical siren.

 I realize now what that was.
 Those images were more like portraits than headshots.
 I was being seduced and didn’t even know it.
 Something inside me was changing, something beyond my control and it was scary because even though I didn’t want to admit it at the time, I knew eventually that someday this was where I was going to end up and it would require me to change everything about the way I photographed people and my business would have to be turned upside down.